 AVs have the potential to dramatically reduce crashes.
-The statistic from U.S. DOT and National Highway Traffic Safety Administration (NHTSA) for transportation accidents in the United State in 2017 showed that 37133 people lost their lives from motor vehicle crashes.
-Of all serious motor vehicle crashes, 94% involve driverrelated factors, such as impaired driving, distraction, and speeding or illegal maneuvers.
+The statistic from U.S. DOT and National Highway Traffic Safety Administration (NHTSA) for transportation accidents in the United States in 2017 showed that 37133 people lost their lives from motor vehicle crashes.
+Of all serious motor vehicle crashes, 94% involve driver-related factors, such as impaired driving, distraction, speeding, or illegal maneuvers.
 [31] Self-driving vehicles would not be affected by these factors, suggesting at least 40% fatal crash-rate reduction (assuming automated malfunctions are minimal and everything else remains constant).
 [32]

-CAVs can be superior to AVs that are not connected.
-Firstly, connectivity is a better sensor.
+Connected AVs can be superior to AVs that are not connected.
+First, connectivity is a better sensor.
 DSRC range (1000 feet) is much longer than onboard sensor.
 Knowing driving conditions from 1,000 feet ahead enables preview or model predictive control for safer, smoother, and more efficient driving.
-It is also possible to learn what is around a corner and what is behind a bus using communication, both are scenarios challenging for onboard sensors to detect.
-Second, connectivity reduced uncertainty of emergency scenarios.
+It is also possible to learn what is around a corner and what is behind a bus using communication, both scenarios that are challenging for onboard sensors to detect.
+Second, connectivity can reduce uncertainty of emergency scenarios.
 Emergency vehicles can communicate with other AVs to enable safer driving across intersections.
 [5]